Schinder/setup-kali2016/README.md

 # Repository: Setup-Kali-2016.1
 ### Author: Adam P. Schinder
 #### Purpose: I really just needed to automate the initial setup of my machines.
-If ever it needs to be re-done or whatever, these scripts will be on short stand-by - ready to get me back in the game!
+If ever it needs to be re-done, these scripts will be on short stand-by.
 This might work on other x64 Debian Linux Builds - No guarantees!
-Run this little guy as root - less sudo stuff to worry about...
+Run this little guy as root - I employed it this way myself....
-#### NOTE: SOME ITEMS NEED SOME TYPING IN OF STUFF!
-READ THE DANG COMMENTS!
+#### NOTE: READ THE COMMENTS IF IT DOESN'T WORK FOR YOU!
 - date: 18 May 2016 - initial development  ... more like 19 May now...  it's really late...
 - date: 19 May 2016 - changed some of the install scripts.
 - date: 19 May 2016 - finalized the scripts to a four part install process.
 Tested on VM.
 It works!
 Not sure about implications, but it's going on Github....

 These are my personal setup scripts for a new installation of Kali Linux 2016.1.

 I found myself spending a lot of time with the initial setup of my machines.
 Especially after some catastrophic event such as hardware failure or a nasty virus...
 I needed a set of scripts that could get me back on my feet quickly.
-Not to mention, something to use when provisioning another machine I may need to work on.
+Consequently they are rather useful when provisioning another machine I may need to work on as well.

 Now, these scripts aren't anything incredible.
 Honestly, they are mostly just install automations.
 I use Kali as a my personal desktop environment on many of my computers...
 So I wanted it to have all of the nifty features a desktop should have... email client, office suites... etc.